ikai2/stats-preview-card-component-solution/README.md

-# FEM: results-summary-component-solution
+# FEM: stats-preview-card-component-solution

-Solution for the Frontend Mentor results-summary-component
+Solution for the Frontend Mentor stats-preview-card-component